ibm-cloud-docs/databases-for-postgresql/getting-started.md

 1. Navigate to your {{site.data.keyword.databases-for-postgresql}} service dashboard
 2. Select _Connections_ from the dashboard menu.
 Your application should be listed under _Connected Applications_.

-If your application is not listed, repeat Steps 7 ad 8, making sure you have entered the correct details in [manifest.yml](#update-manifest).
+If your application is not listed, repeat Steps 7 and 8, making sure you have entered the correct details in [manifest.yml](#update-manifest).

 ## Step 9: Use the app